ft1116/AIE8/15_A2A_LangGraph/README.md

 ##### ✅ Answer:

-An AgentCard is like a business card for an AI agent.
-It tells other agents: What it does (description),What it's good at (skills like web search, paper search), Where to find it (URL), How to talk to it (protocol version, transport method), What it can handle (input/output types).It's a standardized way for agents to discover each other and communicate.

 An `AgentCard` is a metadata structure in the A2A (Agent-to-Agent) protocol that describes an agent's capabilities, skills, and how to communicate with it.
 The core components include:

 1. **`name`** - A string identifier/name for the agent (e.g., "General Purpose Agent")